EESSI/docs/docs/pilot.md

    ```
 ### Setting up the EESSI environment

-Once you have the EESSI pilot repository mounted, you can set up the environment by sourcing the provided: init script:
+Once you have the EESSI pilot repository mounted, you can set up the environment by sourcing the provided init script:

 ```shell
 source /cvmfs/pilot.eessi-hpc.org/2020.08/init/bash